901D3/PBIN-Packer/README.md

 # PBIN-Packer
 If you are looking for a code.pbin packer then this tool comes in handy

-A PBIN Packer only pack a folder into valid pbin file, no injection needed
+A PBIN Packer with no dll injection, modify memory at runtime.
+Only pack a folder into valid pbin file🔥

 # Prerequisites
 Python